Pacific Meridional Mode: Concept

+The existence and properties of the Pacific Meridional Mode were proposed by Chiang and Vimont in 2004.
 The Pacific Meridional Mode is a form of coupled variability between the latitude of the Intertropical Convergence Zone (ITCZ) and north–south sea surface temperature (SST) gradients in the subtropical Pacific Ocean.
 Anomalies in the temperature gradient induce shifts in the ITCZ's position, which in turn alters wind-surface heat flux processes that modify the SST structure.
 Specifically, weaker trade winds are coupled to warm SST anomalies in the North Pacific—in particular along the California coast and between Hawaii and Western North America— focused on the subtropical Pacific, while cold SST anomalies lie in the East Tropical Pacific.
 The weaker trade winds correspond to southwesterly wind anomalies and mean reduced evaporative cooling, and the ITCZ is displaced northward.
 Mathematically, the PMM is often defined by maximum covariance analysis of three-month mean SST and wind anomalies in the central and eastern Pacific, with a focus on the northern hemisphere (20°S-30°N, 175°E-85°W) and by removing the ENSO index through linear regression.

 The PMM is most intense during the months of January through May.
 Wind anomalies peak in February and SST anomalies in March.
 The PMM responses tend to persist into late summer and autumn through interactions with the ITCZ, which reaches its highest latitude and thus strongest interaction with the PMM during these seasons.

 Generally, the PMM does not extend farther south than the ITCZ and thus tends not to reach the equator as the ITCZ is normally in the northern hemisphere.
 This is because the wind-SST feedback operates mostly when the wind anomaly is opposite to the climatological mean wind.
 This is not the case south of the ITCZ where mean winds come from the south.
 It is also a primarily ocean mixed layer process, with oceanic dynamics playing a minor role.

 Other modes

 In the North Pacific Ocean, the "Victoria mode" is another SST pattern that extends across the entire North Pacific, unlike the more regionally limited PMM which has been described as the eastern part of the Victoria mode.
-The distinction is that the Victoria mode is an SST pattern while the PMM is an SST-wind coupling pattern.
+The distinction is that the Victoria mode is an SST pattern while the PMM is an SST-wind coupling pattern, and the Victoria Mode may be a more reliable predictor of ENSO than PMM according to Ren et al. 2023.
 Another North Pacific climate oscillation, the "North Pacific Mode", resembles the PMM.

 The PMM is distinct from the El Niño–Southern Oscillation (ENSO), which is the principal climate variation in the Pacific Ocean.
 The two climate modes are not easily separated, however, and they both act to induce decadal climate variations in the Pacific.
 Separating the Pacific decadal oscillation/Interdecadal Pacific oscillation from PMM is also difficult.